 DIY Series: The Perfect Salve

-Learn how to make a “perfect salve” with beeswax or candelilla wax!
-This class takes you through the “how to” and the why, including incorporating essential oils into your formulation.
+What is a salve, and how can you make the perfect salve for yourself?
+Easy!
+Learn to use beeswax and candelilla wax in this fascinating and captivating class.
+Blending ideas, recipes, and step-by-step instructions are all included and simple to follow.
+This class walks you through salves’ how and why, including incorporating essential oils into your formulation.
 This video introduction gives you a sneak-peak!
-Scroll down to learn more about class content.
-See you inside of the class!
+Scroll down to learn more.
+See you in the class!